 - Ghutrah (headpiece) secured by a black igal (agal/egal as you please!)

-For women this is
+For women in Dubai this is:

 - A long black abaya